Cycling in Yorkshire

 The race passes through Firminy, another coal-mining and industrial town, then continues south, leaving the Loire département and entering the Haute Loire.

+The route heads on from there to Saint-Didier-en-Velay and la Séauve-sur-Semène.
 Soon after, the riders leave the D500, and take the D43 to Sainte-Sigolène.
-Still on the D43, which winds, rises and descends, they aim for Grazac.

-Still on the D7, the race follows the Loire downstream, through Adiac and Beaulieu to Lavoûte-sur-Loire.
-Still by the river, on the Route des Gorges, it continues south to Chadrac, and into the centre of Le Puy-en-Velay.
+It then follows the Loire downstream on the route des Gorges to Chadrac, and into the centre of Le Puy-en-Velay.

 Le Puy-en-Velay is the Préfecture of the Haute-Loire département.